EttusResearch/uhd/fpga/README.md

 ## Building This Manual

-This FPGA manual is available on the web at http://files.ettus.com/manual/md_fpga.html for the most recent stable version of UHD.
-If you wish to read documentation for a custom/unstable branch you will need to build it and open it locally using a web browser.
-To do so please install [Doxygen](http://www.stack.nl/~dimitri/doxygen/download.html#srcbin) on your system and run the following commands:

-    $ cd docs
-    $ make
-    $ sensible-browser html/index.html
+This FPGA manual is now fully integrated into the UHD manual and is built as part of the UHD build process.